 Get your resume, CV and cover letter ready.
 Schedule an appointment with a staff member in OSCAS to have your materials reviewed.
 They are happy to provide you guidance and recommendations to put your best foot forward when submitting your materials.

 Networking is a great way to make personal connections and build relationships with nurses or nurse managers where you would like to be employed.
-Your practicum experiences are not only a fundamental core to preparing your future nursing success, but they can help you build that network of nurses to help you find your next position.
-Outside of the practicum experiences, set up meetings with nurses on the floor you’re assigned and learn about what it’s like to work with that organization.
-Ask them if there’s anyone else who they might find as a good person to know or meet.
-Before you know it - you’ve built a network of people who can help guide and encourage you to apply for positions in their organization.
+In addition to preparing you for success in your future nursing career, your practicum experiences help you build a network of nurses to help you find your next position.
+Outside of your clinicals, ask nurses on your assigned floors if they would do an informational interview with you.
+This is an opportunity to hear first-hand what working for a particular organization is like.
+At the end of your meeting, ask if there is anyone else they would recommend you meet.
+Finally, get involved in professional nursing associations.
+Lower on this webpage, you will find a sampling of professional nursing associations.
+Before you know it - you’ve built a network of people who can help guide and encourage you during job searches and in your career.

 Preparing for the NCLEX